famsf/4d-mysqldump/README.md

   therefore ignored/dropped.
 Fix the column names before exporting.
 * Columns named using SQL reserved words cannot be retrieved from 4D via SQL and are therefore ignored/dropped.
 Fix the column names before exporting.
-* Columns of binary type Picture are not handled and are therefore ignored/ dropped.
-This may be corrected in the future.
-* Columns of binary type Blob are not handled and are therefore ignored/ dropped.
-This may be corrected in the future.
 * Columns of type Subtable Relation when manually created cannot return useful information via SQL and are therefore dropped/ignored.
 The automatically created Subtable Relation fields are exported correctly.